Ian-Rotor-Rig/racebox/README.md

 The 1, 2 and 4 channel relays should work.
 It is not too hard to extend the\
 code in rbrelayconfig.py to support other relays if you have the instruction set.

+## Running Racebox
+Once installed Racebox is run like this:\
+python3 racebox.py

+(on Windows it may be python rather than python3)

 ## Required software
 python3.x (latest version)\